appuniversum/ember-appuniversum/tests/dummy/app/templates/docs/components/au-file-upload.md

 {{/docs-demo}}

 ## Model
-After uploading the file, this component will fetch the file metadata from the backend.
-It assumes the id returned from the service can be used in ember-data call using `store.FindRecord(this.args.modelName, id)`.
-The model is not provided by this addon.
+After uploading the file, this component will call the `onFinishUpload` callback with the id returned by the backend.
+If you're using ember-data you can use the following model to fetch the metadata using  `store.findRecord('file', id)`.
+Note: The model is not provided by this addon.
+The datetime transform used in this example is provided by [mu-transform-helpers](https://github.com/mu-semtech/ember-mu-transform-helpers).

 {{#docs-demo}}
   {{docs-snippet name="file-model.js" language="js"}}